Frequently Asked Questions

 Applications for The Buddy Program become available in September, which you can fill out online.
 Depending on the number of Whitman buddies studying abroad for the spring semester, it is often possible to become a buddy starting in January.

 What is my commitment to my buddy?

 As a Whitman buddy you are required to meet with your buddy twice a month at The Buddy Program events.
-Additionally, you will make contact with your buddy on two other separate occassions throughout the month.
-These contacts can include emails, phone calls, facebook chats, letters, in-person outtings, etc. Just as with any other friendship, your relationship with your buddy will become deep and lasting as a result of consistent contacts and "friend dates".
+Additionally, you will make contact with your buddy on two other separate occasions throughout the month.
+These contacts can include emails, phone calls, facebook chats, letters, in-person outings, etc. Just as with any other friendship, your relationship with your buddy will become deep and lasting as a result of consistent contacts and "friend dates".